 Good or Excellent Personal Credit

 The approval process starts with having a strong personal credit score.
 The best business credit cards require a 670 personal credit score or higher.
 This is the start of “good credit.”
-Premium cards, like the Business Platinum Card from American Express, will need a 740 credit score to qualify.
+Premium cards, like The Business Platinum Card® from American Express, will need a 740 credit score to qualify.

 Your personal credit score gives banks a glimpse into how you manage your personal credit.
 Although you will use business income to pay your monthly statement balance, missing payments can affect your personal credit score.
-You may also be required to use your personal assets to repay card balance even if your business fails.
+You may also be required to use your personal assets to repay your card balance even if your business fails.

 In addition to your credit score, you will need to report your annual personal income.
 Don’t be discouraged if your credit score isn’t great.
 Some of the easiest credit cards to get come packed with plenty of benefits.